Joefva/lenstool_idPIE_tutorial/docs/sphinx/source/index.rst

 .. note::

-   This tutorial is only focusing on the introduction of ``idPIE`` potentials to perform the joint X-ray and lensing optimisation model of the density of dark matter and intra-cluster medium.
+   For the moment, this tutorial is only focusing on the introduction of ``idPIE`` potentials to perform the joint X-ray and lensing optimisation model of the density of dark matter and intra-cluster medium.

 Check out the :doc:`usage` section for further information on ``idPIE`` profiles, and :doc:`tutorial` for a short tutorial on their usage in ``lenstool``.